bruhad-dave/SeqExtract/README.md

 ## TODO
 * Check that all issues are raised and resolved as expected
 * Interface directly with web databases
-  * for NCBI database, add option "-remote"; then clean up data
+  * for NCBI databases, add option "-remote" to blast command; then clean up data
   * for others?
+* Create a simple installer.sh to install BLAST, samtools, PySimpleGUI (if and as required)

 ## Usage
 ```